gstegm/credchain/README.md

 ```shell
 node evaluation/generateBenchmarks.js 100
 ```
+If benchmarks are required for the role-switched protocol as well, the corresponding line in generateBenchmarks.js needs to be uncommented.

 ## Plotting Data
 This project uses Python 3.11.9 to plot data.
 It is recommended to use Python version 3.11 or newer to avoid any compatibility issues.
 Make sure that the libraries `matplotlib`, `pandas` and `numpy` are installed.